IPO Update: GoHealth Gets $750 Million IPO Ready To Go (Pending:GOCO)

 The company acquires leads through search engine marketing, social media networks, organic Web traffic, television and mailers.

-GoHealth is paid on a commission basis by insurance carriers when customers enroll in their products as well as for recurring enrolment.
+GoHealth is paid on a commission basis by insurance carriers when customers enroll in their products as well as for recurring enrollment.

 Marketing & Advertising expenses as a percentage of total revenue have been rising as revenues have increased, as the figures below indicate: